 - Cancer Treatment: According to the National Cancer Institute, mind-body treatment techniques such as mindful breathing may improve patient well-being and help reduce the sometimes harmful side effects of traditional treatments.

 Mindful Breathing Help

-To help people become more aware of their own breathing patterns, a wearable device called Spire has been developed.
+To help people become more aware of their breathing patterns, a wearable device called Spire can be helpful.
 Spire helps users track their breathing and know when to slow down and take a deep breath.
-The idea is that you don’t have to stop what you are doing in order to shift into a calmer, more healthful breathing state.
+The idea is that you don’t have to stop what you are doing to shift into a calmer, more healthful breathing state.
 This device may be particularly useful for those who spend long hours at the computer and whose breathing seems to change significantly while they’re doing their work.
-At one end of the spectrum, some individuals tend to hold their breath—a condition known as “screen apnea”.
+At one end of the spectrum, some individuals tend to hold their breath—a condition known as “screen apnea.”
 At the other end of the spectrum are the rapid breathers.
-A small study by Neema Moraveji, co-founder of Spire and director of the Calming Technology Lab at Stanford University, showed that people working on a computer took an average of 16.7 breaths per minute, versus 9.3 breaths a minute when relaxed.
+A small study by Neema Moraveji, co-founder of Spire and director of the Calming Technology Lab at Stanford University, showed that people working on a computer took an average of 16.7 breaths per minute versus 9.3 breaths a minute when relaxed.

 Health Benefits of Mindful Breathing